pan-vlados/dotmapini/README.md

 > The focus is to work with .ini configuration data using dot notation.
 Just call attributes and get their values in development flow while defining them in single place.
 - No more configuration values in `config['section']['option']` style, just `config.section.option`;
 - Can parse .ini files with dots between section names and convert them as several sections for corresponding values;
-- Parse values and convert them to Python data types;
+- Parse values and convert them to Python datatypes;
     ```python
-    # Return parsed value types:
+    # Return parsed value datatypes:
+    Union[Config, str, bool, int, float, bytes, tuple, list, dict, set, None]
+    # Other types as well as Python types that aren't presented correctly in .ini
-    Union[str, bool, int, None]  # other types not implemented and will be parsed as str
+    # not implemented and will be parsed as string.
     ```
 - Your config is instance of `collections.MutableMapping` (dict's like) and have the same features;
+- Support all keyword arguments for `configparser.ConfigParser` in `Config.load(path, **kwargs)` method;
 - Less keystroke;
 - No dependencies, only stdlib.